ansible/awx/docs/docsite/rst/release_notes/relnotes.rst

 - Nginx used to version 1.18
 - PostgreSQL used to PostgreSQL 12, and moved to partitioned databases for performance
 - The “container groups” feature to general availability from Tech Preview; now fully utilizes execution environments
-- Insights remediation to use new Red Hat Insights inventory source rather than utilizing scan playbooks with arbitrary inventory
 - Inventory source, credential, and Ansible content collection to reference `controller` instead of `tower`

 **Deprecated**